yazaabed/react-tabs/README.md

 # React Tabs
 Simple React Tabs using the new react ContextAPI to manage changes active tabs or not.
-And there is no need to add tabs container you just add a tab component to handle everythings.
+And there is no need to add tabs container you just add a tab component.

 ## Introduction
 This project done using ReactJS and normal styling to add a small react-tabs component to your project without a huge library.